Find Affordable College Courses

 Huntington, IN

-Full Design & Applied Arts at Huntington University Report
+Read full report on Design & Applied Arts at Huntington University

 With a ranking of #6, Indiana University - Bloomington did quite well on this year’s best schools for design and applied arts students working on their bachelor’s degree.
-Located in the city of Bloomington, IU Bloomington is a public school with a very large student population.
+Located in the city of Bloomington, IU Bloomington is a public college with a fairly large student population.

 After completing their Bachelor's Degree, design graduates from IU Bloomington carry an average student debtload of $22,151.